mprat21/ssms-old/docs/ssmsgui/asm.md

 ### Role Management in the App Security Management module

 A role must be assigned to each operator of the system.
 The division into different roles defines the authorizations of every single operator.
 Please find information on how to create roles and assign them permissions manual for the Kernel module.
-Please find the roles and authorizations to use the Management SOAP interface in the description of the single methods in chapter 10.4.
+Please find the roles and authorizations to use the Management SOAP interface in the description of the single methods in [soap-interfaces](#soap-interfaces).
 The services SOAP interface is secured via SSL server authentication and does not require any other authentication of a user.

 ###	Create ASM CA certificates